DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

   node trafficByApiSummarizer.js [OPTION]

 Options:
-  -M, --mgmtserver=ARG the base path, including optional port, of the Edge mgmt server.
+  -M, --mgmtserver=ARG the base path, including optional port, of the Apigee mgmt server.
 Defaults to https://api.enterprise.apigee.com .
-  -u, --username=ARG   org user with permissions to read Edge configuration.
+  -u, --username=ARG   org user with permissions to read Apigee configuration.
   -p, --password=ARG   password for the org user.
   -n, --netrc          retrieve the username + password from the .netrc file.
-In lieu of -u/-p -o, --org=ARG        the Edge organization.
+In lieu of -u/-p -o, --org=ARG        the Apigee organization.
   -Z, --ssoZone=ARG    specify the SSO zone to use when authenticating.
   -C, --passcode=ARG   specify the passcode to use when authenticating.
   -T, --notoken        do not try to obtain an oauth token.